SharePoint/PnP-Guidance/articles/SharePoint-Add-In-Recipe-custom-actions.md

 - You cannot hide menu items using a custom action directly from an Add-in that implements a custom action.
 	+ This is because the [HideCustomAction Element (MSDN API Documentation)](https://msdn.microsoft.com/en-us/library/office/ms414790.aspx) is not available in the SharePoint ECMA Client Side Object Model (CSOM) - [UserCustomAction properties (MSDN API Documentation)](https://msdn.microsoft.com/en-us/library/microsoft.sharepoint.client.usercustomaction_properties.aspx), or the SharePoint/Office365 REST APIs - [SP.UserCustomActionCollection object (sp.js) (MSDN API Documentation)](https://msdn.microsoft.com/en-us/library/office/jj247124.aspx).
 	+ If you need to hide menu items, you must use a custom action to embed JavaScript or customized CSS in SharePoint pages.
 The JavaScript or CSS embedded in the SharePoint pages hides the menu item.
-- Use the SharePoint ECMA Client Side Object Model (CSOM), and/or the SharePoint/Office365 REST APIs to implement custom actions.
+- Use the SharePoint Client Side Object Model (CSOM), and/or the SharePoint/Office 365 REST APIs to implement custom actions.

 **Getting Started**